John Cooper Clarke: Use of tracks

 Clarke's recording of "Evidently Chickentown" from his 1980 album Snap, Crackle & Bop was featured prominently in the closing scene of The Sopranos episode "Stage 5" in 2007.

-"Evidently Chickentown" (recited by Christopher Eccleston) is featured in the 2001 made-for-television film Strumpet, by Danny Boyle.

-"Evidently Chickentown" is played in the 2021 two-part HBO documentary about Tiger Woods, Tiger.
+The song "Evidently Chickentown" (recited by Christopher Eccleston) is featured in the 2001 made-for-television film Strumpet, by Danny Boyle.
+The track is also used in the 2021 two-part HBO documentary about Tiger Woods, Tiger.